Nicol Williamson: Other work

 Following a late-night chat show appearance in which he showcased his singing talents, Williamson released an album of songs in 1971 on the CBS label (S 64045).
 The album contained songs such as "Didn't We", "It's Impossible" and "Help Me Make It Through the Night".

 In 1974, Williamson recorded an abridged reading of The Hobbit for Argo Records, authorisation for the abridgement having been provided by J.R.R.
 Tolkien's publisher.
 The recording was produced by Harley Usill.
 According to his official website, Williamson re-edited the original script himself, removing many occurrences of "he said", "she said", and so on, as he felt that an over-reliance on descriptive narrative would not give the desired effect; he performed each character in a distinctive voice.

-In 1978, Williamson portrayed a murderous behaviour expert in the Columbo episode "How To Dial A Murder".
+In 1978, Williamson portrayed a murderous behaviour expert in the Columbo episode "How to Dial a Murder".
 His character was one of the few suspects who attempted to kill Columbo.

 Personal life

 In 1971, Williamson married actress Jill Townsend, who had played his daughter in the Broadway production of Inadmissible Evidence.
-They had a son, Luke, but divorced in 1977.
+They had a son, Luke (born 1973), but divorced in 1977.

 Despite concerns over his health in the 1970s, Williamson admitted drinking heavily and claimed to smoke 80 cigarettes a day.
 In an episode of The David Frost Show in the 1960s, during a discussion about death, which also involved poet John Betjeman, Williamson revealed that he was very much afraid of dying, saying that "I think of death constantly, throughout the day" and that "I don't think there is anything after this, except complete oblivion."

 Death

-Williamson died on 16 December 2011, aged 75, two years after being diagnosed with esophageal cancer.
-In accord with Williamson's wish the news of his death was released a month later, as he did not want a fuss made over his death.
+Williamson died on 16 December 2011 in Amsterdam, aged 75, two years after being diagnosed with esophageal cancer.
+In accord with Williamson's wishes, the news of his death was released a month later, as he did not want a fuss made over his death.